Mapping the strong-to-weak coupling crossover in polymer-film microcavity lasers: Introduction

 Within this family, the methyl-substituted ladder-type polymer poly(paraphenylene) (MeLPPP) is particularly notable.
-Its rigid, rod-like backbone, stabilized by methylene bridges, produces narrow exciton linewidth with distinct vibronic structure, a small Stokes shift, and a high PL quantum yield up to 30\% \cite{Stampfl1995,Leising1995}, along with the enhanced photostability \cite{Kranzelbinder1997}.
-Microcavities incorporating MeLPPP have enabled the realization of exciton–polariton condensates \cite{Plumhof2013} and advanced polariton-based functionalities, such as tunable lasing \cite{Urbonas2016,Scafirimuto2017}, multimode lasing \cite{Urbonas2024}, ultrafast all-optical transistors \cite{Zasedatelev2019} \cite{Tassan2024}, cascadable logic gates \cite{Sannikov2024} leveraging sub-THz temporal dynamics \cite{Misko2025} and high degree of second-order coherence \cite{Putintsev2024} of polariton condensates, and quantum simulations in engineered photonic lattices \cite{Scafirimuto2021, Georgakilas2025}.
+Its rigid, rod-like backbone, stabilized by methylene bridges, produces narrow exciton linewidth with distinct vibronic structure, a small Stokes shift, and a high PL quantum yield up to 30\% \citep{Stampfl1995,Leising1995}, along with the enhanced photostability \citep{Kranzelbinder1997}.
+Microcavities incorporating MeLPPP have enabled the realization of exciton–polariton condensates \citep{Plumhof2013} and advanced polariton-based functionalities, such as tunable lasing \citep{Urbonas2016,Scafirimuto2017}, multimode lasing \citep{Urbonas2024}, ultrafast all-optical transistors \citep{Zasedatelev2019,Tassan2024}, cascadable logic gates \citep{Sannikov2024} leveraging sub-THz temporal dynamics \citep{Misko2025} and high degree of second-order coherence \citep{Putintsev2024} of polariton condensates, and quantum simulations in engineered photonic lattices \citep{Scafirimuto2021,Georgakilas2025}.

-While the transition between conventional photon lasing, based on population inversion, and polariton lasing, driven by bosonic stimulation of exciton–polariton scattering, has been studied in organic systems by changing cavity length \cite{Christof2016}, by increasing molecular density in active layer (superabsorption) \cite{Quach2022}, by exploiting polarization-dependent birefringence in aligned perylene diimide films \cite{Herrmann2024}, their systematic comparison in a well-controlled material platform remains limited.
+The transition between conventional photon lasing, based on population inversion, and polariton lasing, driven by bosonic stimulation of exciton–polariton scattering, has been studied in organic systems by different methods including changing cavity length \citep{Dietrich2016}, increasing molecular density in active layer (superabsorption) \citep{Quach2022}, and exploiting polarization-dependent birefringence in aligned perylene diimide films \citep{Herrmann2024}.
+Nevertheless, no results have been reported for a continuous range of cavity lengths within a single, photostable material platform with a well-resolved vibronic structure.
 Understanding the crossover between these regimes is essential for distinguishing polariton-specific signatures from conventional lasing and for optimizing device design.

-In this work, we present a straightforward fabrication procedure for planar, strongly coupled organic microcavities incorporating the conjugated ladder-type polymer MeLPPP as an active medium capable of supporting polariton lasing.
-By systematically varying the effective cavity length, we track the transition from the strong to the weak coupling regime through analysis of the polariton condensation threshold, emission linewidth, and energy shift as a function of non-resonant optical pump fluence.
-We demonstrate a many fold increase in the lasing threshold when crossing from polariton to photon lasing regime, emission energy pulling towards the gain maximum of the material for both regimes, and an important role of vibron mediated exciton relaxation evidenced by the reduction in lasing thresholds near vibron energy resonances with respect to the $S_{10}$ exciton.